spicyramen/artwork/README.md

 ## Introduction

 This demo uses Google Cloud Image Recognition to identify images.
+Using Cloud Vision script parse a group of images and ask Cloud Vision to detect Objects.
-By passing a folder parameter extracts JPG or PNG images and contacts Image Recognition API service, extracts entities and writes into a file with the file name and the objects recognized.
+By passing a folder parameter extracts JPG or PNG images and contacts Image Recognition API service, extracts entities and writes into a file with the file name and the objects recognized for each image.

 Implements ThreadPoolExecutor to handle concurrent requests to API.